Variable Selection for Kernel Two-Sample Tests: Algorithm

-The objective in \eqref{Eq:MIQP:quad} can be re-written as $z\trans(A - \lambda_{\min}(A)I)z + z\trans t + \lambda_{\min}(A)$, where $A - \lambda_{\min}(A)I\succeq 0$.
-One can therefore assume the matrix $A$ in \eqref{Eq:MIQP:quad} is positive semi-definite without loss of generality.
-Specially, when the scalar $c=0$, the above problem reduces to the sparse PCA formulation, which has been studied extensively in literature~\citep{berk2019certifiably, gally2016computing, moghaddam2005spectral, li2020exact}.
-Otherwise, it can be solved exactly based on the branch-and-bound algorithm, which can be implemented using the off-the-shelf solver Gurobi.
-Unfortunately, there are two concerns about this formulation that limits its application in large-scale scenarios.
-First, since the objective function is non-concave in $z$, it is challenging to develop exact algorithms for solving \eqref{Eq:MIQP:quad}.
-We provide a mixed-integer convex programming formulation which seems to be easier for developing exact algorithms.
-Second, this problem is NP-hard even if $t=0$ as pointed out in \citet{magdon2017np}.
-In the case of large problem size, we provide its convex relaxation that can be solved more efficiently.
+There are two challenges in solving~\eqref{Eq:general:MIQP} in particular for large-scale problems.
+First, since the objective function is non-concave in $z$, it is difficult to develop exact algorithms directly for solving \eqref{Eq:general:MIQP}.
+Instead, we provide a mixed-integer \emph{convex} programming reformulation, which motivates us to develop exact algorithms in Section~\ref{Sec:MISDP}.
+Second, this problem is NP-hard even if the coefficient vector $a=0$, as pointed out in~\citep{magdon2017np}.
+When the problem is large-scale, we provide approximation algorithms with provable performance guarantees.